earlycamp/theStewaker/arrays/questions/002print.md

-Given an array pf elements print all the contents of the array.
+Given an array of elements print all the contents of the array.